 These cells play a role in erectile function by forming nitric oxide.
 Drugs like Viagra and Cialis increase nitric oxide production by these cells.

-In addition to vitamin D3, other factors that improve endothelial function include the Mediterranean diet; omega-3 fatty acids; dark chocolate and other sources of flavonoids including pomegranates, green tea, red wine, grape seed extract, and legumes; and magnesium.
+In addition to vitamin D3, other factors that improve endothelial function include the Mediterranean diet; omega-3 fatty acids; dark chocolate and

 In addition, the amino acids arginine and citrulline increase the formation of nitric oxide within blood vessels.
 As it relates to ED, by increasing nitric oxide levels, arginine supplementation may improve blood flow to erectile tissue.

 Several double-blind studies have shown an ability of these agents to improve the hardness of an erection and satisfaction with sexual intercourse.